Yields 20-25 squares.

 - Prep time: 20min

 - Difficulty: Basic

-If you don’t have cocoa butter, use regular butter instead.
-In that case, you will need 140g of butter for this recipe.
-Cocoa nibs are optional, but if you like a bit of crunch add about 60g of chopped nuts of your choice.
-Toasted hazelnuts would work great in these brownies.
+If you don’t have cocoa butter, you can substitute regular butter.
+In that case, this recipe will require 140g of butter.
+If you like a bit of crunch, add about 60g of chopped nuts of your choice instead of the cocoa nibs.
+Toasted hazelnuts would be delicious in these brownies.